hmito/esj73web/faq_en.md

 ### I'd like to change the information I submitted about my oral/poster presentation

-You can freely cancel or change your submitted information on the webpage before the deadline for the presentation registration Oct.
+You can freely cancel or change your submitted information on the webpage before the deadline for the presentation registration (Oct.
 31, 2025).
 After that, you cannot correct any information about your presentation.

-### I selected an on-site poster presentation but am now unable to attend on-site.
+### I selected an on-site poster presentation but am now unable to attend on-site

 If you requested an on-site presentation for your poster or junior poster but will not be attending on-site, no specific action is required.

 However, **online presentation is mandatory** for all participants.
 Please ensure your poster is uploaded to the online conference platform by the deadline.
 Should you also be unable to present online, please complete the presentation cancellation procedure.

 ### I want to cancel my presentation.
 How should I do this?